-- 3.14 Appendix 1 also details work completed, improvements identified, together with ongoing work to ensure that the Council's governance arrangements remain sound and robust. - 3.15 The main actions approved for 2021/22 included in the Council's Governance Statement from 2020/21 were as follows:
+- 3.13 Appendix 1 also details work completed, improvements identified, together with ongoing work to ensure that the Council's governance arrangements remain sound and robust. - 3.14 The main actions approved for 2021/22 included in the Council's Governance Statement from 2020/21 were as follows:

 Action Progress To review and update the Member's Code of Conduct.
-Following changes at a national level which will impact the local review, the action will be completed over the remainder of the year.
-Principle 1 To review outcomes from a Work has progressed to undertake an employee survey, staff survey. to obtain feedback on ethics, values, and culture, together with obtaining a check on communications, Principle 1 morale, health, and well-being of staff.
-It had been planned to undertake this survey in 2020/21 but was postponed until a decision has been made on working arrangements post Covid-19.
-A review of working arrangements is currently on-going with reports to the Finance and Management Committee and consultation with staff to develop a fixed/flexible working model.
-Therefore, it is now planned that the survey will be undertaken in 2022/23.
-An Audit review of compliance with the Financial In 2020, a new Code of Practice was introduced, setting a set of standards that govern financial management and Management Code. to ensure that local authorities can demonstrate their financial sustainability.
-Principle 4 The Audit Sub-Committee considered an initial assessment against the Standards in July 2020.
-Of 17 individual standards, it was recognised that the Council substantially complies with 16 with only one, regarding consultation with stakeholders on the Council's longer- term financial planning, not currently undertaken.
+Principle 1 A new Model Councillor Code of Conduct, produced by the Local Government Association, was considered by Annual Council on 12 May 2022.
+Council agreed to implement the new Code on 11 May 2023.
+Prior to this date, the Monitoring Officer will review the Code and associated guidance and recommend the final Code.
+In the meantime, Members agreed to provide any comments to the Monitoring Officer by 30 September 2022.
+To review outcomes from a staff survey.
+Principle 1 Work has progressed to undertake an employee survey, to obtain feedback on ethics, values, and culture, together with obtaining a check on communications, morale, health, and well-being of staff.
+It had been planned to undertake this survey in 2020/21 but was postponed until a decision had been made on working arrangements post Covid-19.
+New working arrangements are currently being implemented following approval of a Flexible Working Policy by Finance and Management Committee in March 2022.
+It is now planned that the survey will be undertaken in 2022/23.
+An Audit review of compliance with the Financial Management Code.
+Principle 4 The Council complies with a national Financial Management Code which contains a range of professional standards designed to ensure financial capacity and resilience.
+Following an assessment against the Code in July 2020, an Internal Audit review of compliance was reported in December 2021.